Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 November 2025 18.23.29 UTC
+- WIB: Jumat, 7 November 2025 19.55.53 UTC
-- WITA: Jumat, 7 November 2025 19.23.29 UTC
+- WITA: Jumat, 7 November 2025 20.55.53 UTC
-- WIT: Jumat, 7 November 2025 20.23.29 UTC
+- WIT: Jumat, 7 November 2025 21.55.53 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology